harshbhardwaj09/gui-claculator/README.md

-#it is a gui based  calculator with error handling.
-# i use tkinter to create graphical user interface.
+#it is a gui based  calculator with error handling.i use tkinter to create graphical user interface.